Lesson 01 - Physiology of Stress

 Lesson 06 - Stress and Physical Activity

 Physical activity is essential in a program for stress management and overall health.
 This can include activities such as walking, running, swimming, cycling, skiing, dancing, gardening, yoga, Qigong, Tai Chi Chuan, weight lifting, stretching, as well as many other practices.
-These activities provide an integrative, holistic, healthy way to connect mind, body, and spirit, which improves physical, mental, and emotional health.
-The goal of this course is to examine the types of physical activity, the physiological benefits of physical activity, and how various types of exercise can help manage stress and improve health and well-being.
+These activities provide an integrative, holistic, healthy way to connect mind, body, and spirit, which improve physical, mental, and emotional health.

 Lesson 07 - Workplace Stress

-For most Americans, the workplace is ever-changing and a major source of daily stress.
+For most Americans, the workplace is ever changing and a major source of daily stress.
 As a result, the economic and personal health effects of workplace stress are at epidemic levels, making it one of the most important health challenges of the 21st century.
-The goal of this course is to describe the extent of workplace stress; compare and contrast job stress and job burnout; identify the causes of job stress; discuss the extent of workplace violence and horizontal violence; identify health effects of workplace stress; and list ways to reduce job stress.

 Lesson 08 - Journaling: Healthy Living Through Self-Discovery